West Melbourne

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 The suburb of West Melbourne had a median taxpayer income of $53,328 and an average income of $71,318 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-These figures are higher than the national averages at the time.
-Greater Melbourne's median income was $57,688 and its average income was $75,164 in the same period.
-By September 2025, based on an 8.25% growth rate from the Wage Price Index since financial year 2023, estimated incomes would be approximately $57,728 (median) and $77,202 (average).
-Census data indicates individual earnings in West Melbourne stand at the 83rd percentile nationally, with weekly earnings of $1,058.
-However, household income ranks lower at the 52nd percentile.
-The earnings profile shows that 35.4% of residents fall into the $1,500 - $2,999 weekly income bracket, which is composed of 3,587 people.
-This pattern is similar to regional levels where 32.8% of residents occupy this income range.
-Housing affordability pressures are severe in West Melbourne, with only 79.7% of income remaining after housing costs, ranking at the 47th percentile nationally.
+This is higher than the national average, with Greater Melbourne's median income being $57,688 and average income $75,164.
+By September 2025, estimates suggest median income would be approximately $57,728 and average income $77,202, based on Wage Price Index growth of 8.25% since financial year 2023.
+Individual earnings rank at the 83rd percentile nationally ($1,058 weekly), while household income ranks at the 52nd percentile.
+The dominant earnings bracket is $1,500 - 2,999, with 35.4% of residents (3,587 people).
+This pattern is similar to regional levels, where 32.8% occupy this range.
+Housing affordability pressures are severe, with only 79.7% of income remaining, ranking at the 47th percentile.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income